 Our advocacy efforts go far beyond offering words of support and encouragement.
 We take this fight to Capitol Hill to bring attention to issues that matter most to the men and women who proudly served our country.

-We connect with over 2,000 veterans annually through our call center and online help desk, Ask VetsFirst.
-Our staff tackles each case individually, taking the time to discuss self-help tips and assist with questions on military separation, claims appeals, and state benefits.
-We also offer assistance and representation in claims for benefits and services before the U.S. Department of Veterans Affairs.
+We connect with thousands of veterans and active military servicemen and women annually through our call center and online help desk, Ask VetsFirst.
+Our staff takes the time to address each inquiry, offering guidance with questions on military separation, claims appeals, and state benefits.

-In addition to providing individual support and counseling services, VetsFirst offers timely news and information across the spectrum of issues presently impacting veterans, including guides on self-help, state benefits, separating from the military, as well as exclusive feature stories on military health care and VA funding and compensation.
+In addition to providing individual support and counseling services, VetsFirst offers timely and news and information across the spectrum of issues presently impacting the veterans community, including state benefits, separating from the military, as well as exclusive feature stories on military health care and VA funding and compensation.

 United Spinal’s history began in 1946 when a group of paralyzed World War II veterans from New York City and the surrounding area banded together to raise awareness of the alarming plight of their fellow paralyzed veterans.
 Rejecting the poor treatment they received at their local VA hospitals, they led the charge for greater civil rights and independence, forming the congressionally chartered Paralyzed Veterans of America (PVA).
 United Spinal, formerly known as Eastern Paralyzed Veterans of America (EPVA), was a chapter of PVA.